2021 PUMPKIN PICKING: SPOOKY PUMPKIN CRUISES ARE ON BUT THERE WILL BE NO PUBLIC PUMPKIN PICKING EVENT AT NARROWBOAT FARM THIS YEAR

-How: Entry is free and no need to book, unless you want to get tickets for a Pumpkin cruise or book a Pumpkin carving workshop (details of that to follow).
+How: Entry/parking is free and no need to book, unless you want to get tickets for a return Pumpkin cruise (now sold out) or to book a Pumpkin carving workshop (see below).
 When you arrive, you can follow the signs a very short distance in to the pumpkin patch, select your pumpkin(s) and pay as you leave the patch.
 We will have a few wheelbarrows available if you pick a monster, and a few sets of spare wellies although the pumpkins themselves are sat on weed matting so it shouldn’t be too swampy.

-How Much: Pumpkins cost £3(small)/£5(medium)/£7(large)/£9(XL) with any ‘monsters’ priced by weight.
-We accept card payments as well as cash.
-The carving workshops are available at no extra charge for pumpkins purchased at Narrowboat Farm (places limited, booking details to follow).
+How Much: Pumpkins cost £3(small)/£5(medium)/£7(large)/£9(XL) with any ‘monsters’ priced by weight, payable to the friendly Narrowboat Farm staff.
+Pumpkins can be bought using cash or card (as long as our card reader isn’t feeling grumpy at being in a cold field).
+Boat trips, refreshments and facepainting can also be paid for by card or cash (cash preferred).
+The carving workshops are available at no extra charge for pumpkins purchased at Narrowboat Farm (places limited, booking details below via paypal).

 Where: Narrowboat Farm is easy to find.
 It is 2 miles East of Linlithgow, a 30 minute walk/canoe or 10 minute cycle from Linlithgow train station along the canal.
 At the Park Bistro, you cross the canal bridge and take a sharp left along the B-road, past two small cottages and into the field with the polytunnel.
 EH49 6QY for your satnav (although that might take you to the Park Bistro).
 Find us on Google maps.